Vernwalker/Vernwalker/README.md

 - 👋 Hi, I’m @Vernwalker
-- 👀 I’m interested in Sim racing and video games
+- 👀 I’m interested in Sim racing, programming and video games
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Game Development and VR Development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...